 Covid Update – the Community Centre is open

-Newtown Community Centre reopened on 14th September.
+Newtown Community Centre reopened on 14th September, we would like to extend our thanks to Exeter City Council for the Community Action Grant.
+The Grant has enabled us to purchase vital PPE & Covid-19 specific cleaning products necessary to ensure that the Centre meets Covid secure guidelines.
 Our priority is to ensure that we can provide a safe space for all our users, with this in mind we will continue to review the situation.
 Many of our regular groups have returned, and it is great to see the Community Centre being used again.

 At present, we are not opening the loft room, and the kitchen is not available either.
 Please see the bookings page for more information.